-In April 2014, the Government of Canada is implementing payment in arrears, an industry standard payroll practice, which will improve pay services to employees through timelier processing of changes in their pay, increased transparency and predictability in earnings.
-The questions and answers below will explain payment in arrears and how it may impact you as an employee.
+On April 23rd, 2014, the Government of Canada implemented payment in arrears, an industry standard payroll practice, which improved pay services to employees through timelier processing of changes in their pay, increased transparency and predictability in earnings.
+The questions and answers below explain payment in arrears and how it may impact you as an employee.

 Question 1: What does payment in arrears mean?

 Previously, employees received their pay on Wednesday for work completed up to and including that Wednesday end of day (i.e. the pay day).
 In other words, they were paid on a "current" basis.
 Employees’ pay was calculated and processed in advance of the work being performed and therefore the pay often did not reflect recent changes in the employees’ situation, such as leave without pay, or even salary increases.

 Adopting payment in arrears means that employees are paid on Wednesday for the ten days worked (from a Thursday to a Wednesday) that concluded two weeks prior to the pay day.
 Employees’ pay now more accurately reflects the actual time worked.
 Overpayments, which must be recovered from employees, are avoided, resulting in a reduction in the number of adjustments to employee’s pay on subsequent payments.